derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 ```
 Each part reflects the same general description as snippet two with the exception of `window.getComputedStyle(imageToToggle).opacity`.
 This part accesses the nested and specific `opacity` style object property of the cached `imageToToggle` element.
 The `opacity` property doesn't exist on the `imageToToggle` object itself and that is why we need the help of the API.

 The previous snippet's suggestion to cache the identifier outside the `toggleImageOpacity` function is problematic in this snippet though.
 The difference is that `currentOpacity` is something we want to lookup *each time* the function executes.
 This is a requirement if we want an up-to-date opacity value.
-As a result, making this change would result in a *less right* and ultimately broken set of code.
+A change like this would result in a *less right* and ultimately broken set of code.
 Caching the `getComputedStyle(imageToToggle)` lookup outside the function scope could be considered *more right* however.
 Nothing *better* is possible.

 In snippet four there are seven parts comprising the line of code:
 ```